-More than ever before, you need a well-executed will and other estate planning documents.
-In this article, we will cover 9 basic considerations that are crucial to preparing a will.
+Especially now, when financial lives are getting more and more complex, you’ll need a well-executed will and other estate planning documents more than ever before.
+In this article, we’ll cover nine basic considerations that are crucial to preparing a will.
 However, the probate laws governing wills vary from state to state, so it’s important to contact a local estate planning attorney to assist you with your specific situation.

 Let’s start with the basic definition of what a will actually is.
 A will is a legal document that will allow you (the testator), to assign someone to manage your estate after you die, declare who will become the guardian for any children, and/or who will receive specific items or property from your estate.
 The person you name in the will to manage your estate is called the executor.
 In some states the executor is called a personal representative.

 To avoid that fate, we recommend creating a will.
-In this article, we’ll cover 9 basic principles of drawing up a will.
+Here are nine aspects to consider during this process.

 - Determine who will draft your will.
-With the wealth of information available online, some people are beginning to opt for “do-it-yourself wills” or “online wills”.
+With the wealth of information available online, some people are beginning to opt for “do-it-yourself wills” or “online wills.”
 If you choose a DIY approach, there are digital tools that can help you ensure you have all the basics elements of writing a will covered.
 Some popular online services include legalzoom.com and nolo.com.
 However, beware that wills are legal documents, so most people need professional input to ensure that their wishes are correctly communicated and both federal and state laws are satisfied.
-Given the potential pitfalls and the complexities of estate planning laws, it is recommended to hire an attorney who specializes in estate planning.
+Given the potential pitfalls and the complexities of estate planning laws, we usually recommended that you hire an attorney who specializes in estate planning.
 Sound legal advice can help you navigate the complexities involved in this process.

 - You will need witnesses.
 If you take the DIY route, you’ll need to find your own witnesses.
-State laws vary, so a little research will be needed.
+State laws vary, so you’ll need to do a little research on what the requirements are.
 In many cases, witnesses cannot be heirs, for example.
-An attorney is aware of the legal requirements necessary to properly “execute” (or “sign”) a last will and testament.
+Again, we’d really recommend consulting an estate planning attorney who will be aware of the legal requirements necessary to properly “execute” (or “sign”) a last will and testament.